mem48/geocompr/main.md

 However, the reverse order is also possible and will give you back a `data.frame` object.
 This is mostly beyond the scope of this book, but we encourage you to try it.

+The next subsections focuses on the commonly used left and inner joins, which use the same syntax as the other join types [@grolemund_r_2016].

 ### Left joins

-The left join is the most often used type of joins.
+Left joins are the most commonly used operation for adding attributes to spatial data.
 The `left_join()` returns all observations from the left object (`north_america`) and the matched observations from the right object (`wb_north_america`).
 In cases, like `Greenland`, absent in the right object, `NA` values will show up.